vancurad/ekosuite/README.md

 <img width="912" alt="Screenshot 2025-06-03 at 8 36 44 AM" src="https://github.com/user-attachments/assets/c8efe0be-cdd4-472e-b80d-e5fd1656608c" />

-## Install & Run
+## Build & Run

-This should really be as easy as opening command line and typing `make install; make run`
+This should really be as easy as opening command line and typing `make build; make run`

+### Generate MacOS app

+After having built the application with `make build` you can generate a Mac application with `make macapp`

+### Run tests

+Unit tests exist and can be run with `make test`.

 ## How to